matthew-brett/pydagogue/curious_git.rst

 git - love - hate
 *****************

 I've used git now for a long time.
-I think it's a true masterpiece of design, I use it all day every day and I just can't imagine what it would be like not to use it.
+I think it is a masterpiece of design, I use it all day every day and I just can't imagine what it would be like not to use it.
 So, no question, I *love* git.

 As y'all may know, `Linus Torvalds wrote git from scratch
 <http://git-scm.com/book/en/Getting-Started-A-Short-History-of-Git>`_.
 He